Noramire/nedb-promises-session-store/README.md

 # nedb-promises-session-store

-A session store implementation for [Express](http://expressjs.com/) & [Connect](https://github.com/senchalabs/connect) backed by an [NeDB Promises](https://github.com/bajankristof/nedb-promises) datastore (either in-memory or file-persisted).
+A session store implementation for [Express](http://expressjs.com/) & [Connect](https://github.com/senchalabs/connect) backed by a [NeDB Promises](https://github.com/bajankristof/nedb-promises) datastore (either in-memory or file-persisted).

+Previously this code was made by [James M. Greene](https://github.com/JamesMGreene), but I did a lot of changes, I rewrote it on TypeScript for nedb-promises which is based on [@seald-io/nedb](https://github.com/seald/nedb) package to solve some vulnerability issues.

 ## Getting Started